-- 4. REINSTALL the drain plug and filter cover. - 5.
-ACCESS your Water Pump.
-(Location varies by floorplan) - The Winterize Valve & Suction Line are found on the intake side of pump. - a.
-If pump is located under the Dinette Bench: REMOVE cushions and LIFT seat panel. - b.
+- b.
 If pump is located behind the Universal Docking Station: UNSCREW & REMOVE the access panel located in your pass-through compartment. - c.
 If pump is located behind the Kitchen Drawers: REMOVE the three drawers from the base cabinet: - i.
 PULL OUT the drawer until it stops. - ii.
 LOCATE the plastic drawer release clips on the right and left sides of the drawer, then - iii.
 At the same time, gently PUSH and HOLD down both plastic drawer release clips. - iv.
 Continue to PULL the drawer towards you and remove it from the drawer guides. - v.
-REPEAT steps (i iv) to remove the remaining kitchen drawers. - 6.
+REPEAT steps (i iv) to remove the remaining kitchen drawers. - 7.
 REMOVE the re-usable cap from the Suction Line.
-(SAVE the cap for step 14.)

-- 7. PLACE the end of the Suction Line into a container of RV antifreeze. - 8.
-TURN the Winterize Valve to the OPEN position. - As shown on page 117. - 9.
-Turn ON the 12-volt Water Pump. - 10.
+(SAVE the cap for step 14.) - 8.
+PLACE the end of the Suction Line into a container of RV antifreeze. - 9.
+TURN the Winterize Valve to the OPEN position. - As shown on page 103. - 10.
+Turn ON the 12-volt Water Pump. - 11.
 OPEN the hot water line at each faucet.
-(Kitchen, Lavatory, Shower, & Outside Faucet/Spray Port) - CLOSE each hot water line faucet when RV antifreeze begins to flow continuously. - REPEAT Step 10 with the cold water lines on all faucets.
-It is also important to run RV antifreeze through the Toilet and the Sink/Shower Drains. - 12.
+(Kitchen, Lavatory, Shower, & Outside Faucet/Spray Port) - CLOSE each hot water line faucet when RV antifreeze begins to flow continuously. - 12.
+REPEAT Step 10 with the cold water lines on all faucets.
+It is also important to run RV antifreeze through the Toilet and the Sink/Shower Drains. - 13.
 Turn OFF the 12-volt Water Pump.